 The NASDAQ OMX Tallinn is the single stock exchange operating in Estonia.
-It is operated by NASDAQ OMX Tallinn AS, a public limited company whose principal shareholder is NASDAQ OMX Nordic OY, a company controlled by NASDAQ Stock Market Inc. which is the world's largest exchange company.
+It is operated by NASDAQ OMX Tallinn AS, a public limited company whose principal shareholder is NASDAQ OMX Nordic OY, a company controlled by NASDAQ Stock Market Inc which is the world's largest exchange company.

 The NASDAQ OMX Tallinn is a self-regulated organisation, issuing and enforcing its own rules and regulations consistent with standard exchange operating procedures, but is licensed and supervised by the Estonian Financial Supervision Authority ("EFSA").
 The Rules of NASDAQ OMX Tallinn are established by NASDAQ OMX Tallinn AS, the operator of the NASDAQ OMX Tallinn, in order to ensure the regular and lawful operation of the stock exchange.
 The operator may unilaterally amend the NASDAQ OMX Tallinn Rules, though the EFSA must approve such amendments.
-The rules and regulations of the NASDAQ OMX Tallinn are determined the listing of securities and trading in them on the NASDAQ OMX Tallinn and the performance of the obligations arising from securities transactions performed on the NASDAQ OMX Tallinn.
+The rules and regulations of the NASDAQ OMX Tallinn and the performance of the obligations arising from securities transactions performed on the NASDAQ OMX Tallinn.
 The NASDAQ OMX Tallinn Rules are established by the management board of the NASDAQ OMX Tallinn.
 The Rules are binding on the members of the NASDAQ OMX Tallinn and the issuers whose securities are listed or admitted to trading on the Main List or the Secondary List which is a separate market also regulated by the NASDAQ OMX Tallinn.